Why and How to Decarboxylate your Cannabis for Tinctures

 What is decarboxylation?

-Why is decarboxylation important for tincture and topicals?
+Why is decarboxylation important for cannabis?

 Decarboxylation Time & Temperature

-Above is a chart graphic the amount of THC converted from THCA after different times and temperatures.
-If too much heat is applied, or applied for too long, the THC will further convert into CBN.
-CBN is a cannabinoid similar to THC but with effects that are reported to be significantly more sedative than uplifting.
-It is recommended to not over decarboxylate as the effects of CBN can easily outweigh the THC that remains.
+If too much heat is applied, or applied for too long, the newly formed THC molecule will continue to transform into cannabinol (CBN).
+CBN is another naturally forming cannabinoid, similar to THC and CBD, but with effects that are reported to be significantly more "sedative" than "uplifting".

 Tips for Decarboxylating Cannabis

-• Use an oven thermometer to ensure that your oven's temperature is actually 250 degrees F. Don't trust the knob or the control panel read out here, as over heating the cannabis material can result in a degradation of the THC molecule being converted.
+- Use an oven thermometer to ensure that your oven's temperature is actually 250 degrees F. Don't trust the knob or the control panel read out here, as over heating the cannabis material can result in a degradation of the THC molecule being converted.
 Sourcing a simple oven thermometer to confirm the internal temperature of the oven is 250 degrees is worth the investment.

-• Make the cannabis flower as uniform as possible so that heat is applied evenly throughout the batch.
+- Make the cannabis flower as uniform as possible so that heat is applied evenly throughout the batch.
 Break up large buds into small chunks no bigger than 0.5 inches (1 cm) on the largest side.
 If you have a mix of buds and trim leaves, consider sorting and doing the decarboxylation in 2 batches.
 By using uniform pieces of cannabis, heat is applied more evenly and consistently throughout the batch.

-• Be prepared for strong cannabis odor while decarbing.
+- Be prepared for strong cannabis odor while decarbing.
 The heat applied to activate the cannabinoid molecules will also result in a significant release of the aromatic terpenes also contained in the cannabis flower.
 If you live in an area where strong cannabis odor may be an issue, it is recommended that you find a place to decarb with good ventilation and away from people.
 Consider using a small convection toaster oven outdoors as an alternative to using the oven in your kitchen.

 What does decarboxylated cannabis look like?